 If you tend to get stuff and set it to the side to deal with later, then get a box/bin and label it “deal with later.”
 Now that stuff has a home.

 2. Bins, Bins, Bins and More Bins!

 Once you get your bins, be sure to label them.
 Again, they do not have to be cutesy labels from TPT.
-Sure, that makes things more cohesive but if that’s not your thing, don’t stress on it!
+Sure, cute labels make things more cohesive but if that’s not your thing, don’t stress about it!
 Seriously!
 Not worth it!

 3. Organize Your Cabinets

 I cannot stress this one enough.
 I have written about this on my blog in three different posts and created two videos about cabinet organization.

 (Get all the cabinet organization blogs + videos here.)

 It really is so so important.
 If your cabinets are organized then that likely means everything in them has a home (see #1).